loganjsch/solemate/APISpec.md

 ```

-## 2. Customer Searching
+## 2. Customer Browses an Influencer's Reviews

-The API calls are made in this sequence when searchinig for a show:
+The API calls are made in this sequence when a customer wants to look through another's reviews:

-5. `Add Item to Cart` (Can be called multiple times)
-6. `Checkout Cart`
+3. `Get User`